Why pay to subscribe to my work?

 I am a longtime journalist with extensive experience reporting on trials and legal affairs.
 After graduating from the University of Oregon, I worked at The Spokesman-Review in Spokane, Washington, and the Idaho Statesman in Boise, Idaho, before moving to California in 2013 to work at the Orange County Register.

 I spent three years at the Register before joining the Los Angeles Daily Journal, a legal newspaper in California that gave me an inside look at litigation and introduced me to lawyers and judges I stay in touch with to this day.
-My four years at the Daily Journal led me to ALM/Law.com, then Law & Crime News and now, Los Angeles Magazine, where I’d been a freelance contributor since 2020.
+My four years at the Daily Journal led me to ALM/Law.com, then Law & Crime News and now, my own independent publishing operation through this website.

 My reporting has led to appearances on radio and television shows, including CBS’ 48 Hours, Oxygen Channel’s Snapped: Killer Couples and Investigation Discovery’s Unusual Suspects.
 I helped pioneer the use of Twitter to cover trials live from the courthouse while reporting on a federal death penalty trial in Boise, Idaho, in 2008.
 Thirteen years later, my Twitter coverage of federal court hearings about a lawsuit over Los Angeles’ homelessness crisis earned first place for “best use of social media by an independent journalist” at the 2021 Los Angeles Press Club Southern California Journalism Awards.